cmer/socialization/README.md

 ***

+## Documentation

+You can find the compiled YARD documentation at http://rubydoc.info/github/cmer/socialization/frames.
+Documentation for methods inside `include` blocks is not currently generated although it exists in the code.
+A custom YARD filter needs to be written for YARD to pick those up.

+***

 ## Demo App

 For your convenience, I have added a demo app in demo/demo_app.
 It does not have a web UI, but you can play with Socialization in the Rails console.
 It should also help you figure out hown to use Socialization in the Real World.